Coping With Mental Health Issues During Pregnancy

 Oftentimes feelings of emotional stress predate the pregnancy.

-You may& have received a medical diagnosis, such as depression, anxiety disorder, substance abuse disorder, or borderline personality disorder.
+• You may have received a medical diagnosis, such as depression, anxiety, substance abuse, or borderline personality disorder.

-🌤 Things to do to get you out of the funk.
-Jump to our 5 mental health tips!
+🌤 Steps you can take to get out of the funk.
+Jump to our 5 mental health tips.

 Taking Antidepressants During Pregnancy

-You may be wondering whether you need to stop taking antidepressants, now that you are pregnant.
+You may wonder whether you need to stop taking antidepressants, now that you are pregnant.
 You may also fear that your medication could have harmed the baby.

 Most types of antidepressants do not have an adverse effect on the baby.
-Ask your psychologist or gynecologist about continuing your medication.
-On rare occasions it may be necessary to switch to another antidepressant.
+Ask your psychologist and gynecologist about continuing your medication.
+On rare occasions, it may be necessary to switch to another antidepressant.

 🧑 Do not quit your medication without consulting your doctor, as this may cause your symptoms to worsen.
 Your medical provider will help you decide what is best for you and the baby.

-Wondering whether your medication is safe for the baby?
-Go to https://mothertobaby.org/
+➡️ Wondering whether your medication is safe for the baby?
+Go to Mother to Baby.

 🍷🚬💊 Tox Test: Is my baby okay?